Gen Z healthcare in 2025: Expectations & trends

 Gen Z healthcare

-Born between 1997 and 2012, Gen Z have grown up in a world where smartphones and the internet are as common as electricity.
-They browse TikTok for health advice and journal everyday as a way of coping with negative thoughts.
+Born between 1997 and 2012, Gen Z has grown up in a world where smartphones and the internet are as common as electricity.
+They browse TikTok for health advice and journal every day to cope with negative thoughts.

 The generation comes with their distinct behaviors and preferences.